Table of Contents

-The drugs is so potent that law enforcement and first responders fear having any contact with the substance, as just a few granules can produce fatal respiratory effects.
+The drugs are so potent that law enforcement and first responders fear having any contact with the substance, as just a few granules can produce fatal respiratory effects.
 Fentanyl is said to be 50-100 times more powerful than morphine and 50 times more powerful than heroin.
 Many of the overdose deaths have occurred in individuals who had no idea that they were ingesting fentanyl.

 The Danger of Heroin and Fentanyl

 The opioid epidemic of this past decade has led to a significant increase in heroin addiction.
 This happens when the opioids become increasingly difficult to procure, or the cost of the opioids becomes prohibitive.
-At this point some will switch to using heroin as a substitute for the opioid, as it is more potent and a very cheap replacement drug.
+At this point, some will switch to using heroin as a substitute for opioids, as it is more potent and a very cheap replacement drug.

 Since most heroin addicts obtain the drug from dealers on the street, they may be unaware that the heroin they purchased is cut with fentanyl—or may be pure fentanyl.
-This is leading to the sharp increase in opioid-related overdose deaths in recent years.
+This is leading to a sharp increase in opioid-related overdose deaths in recent years.

 Getting Help For Opiate Addiction

 Individuals who are addicted to opioids or heroin must seek professional help to be able to get off these highly addictive drugs.
-By themselves they are doomed to fail.
-The power of an opiate addiction is no match for any person on their own, it requires professional treatment.
+By themselves, they are doomed to fail.
+The power of opiate addiction is no match for any person on their own, it requires professional treatment.
 People who make the decision to get treatment for the addiction will progress through three steps in recovery:

 - Detox and Withdrawal.
 Detoxification is the first necessary step in getting free of a heroin or opioid addiction.
 Without clearing the body of the drug the individual is not able to fully participate in treatment with a clear mind.
 The detox and withdrawal process is difficult and highly unpleasant, and not to be undertaken on one’s own.
 People who attempt to go it alone are not able to endure the withdrawals and quickly relapse back to drug use.
 A residential detox will provide constant oversight and interventions that help ease the withdrawal symptoms and support the client emotionally throughout the detoxification process.